Another day, another dollar.

 What about you?

-For example, I’m very clear that I help business people to win better clients with quality targeted content.
+For example, I’m very clear that I help business people to win better clients with quality targeted content and clean, simple websites.
 So this objective is at the core of my framework upon which to build.

 In other words, what is the underlying theme or purpose of your whole website or blog?